+17.4.9 Possible measures include:

-- 17.4.8 Possible intervention actions include: - measures that are intended to enable the supervisor to better assess and/or control the situation, either formally or informally, such as increased supervision activity or reporting, or requiring auditors or actuaries to undertake an independent review or extend the scope of their examinations; - measures to address capital levels such as requesting capital and business plans for restoration of capital resources to required levels, limitations on redemption or repurchase of equity or other instruments and/or dividend payments; - measures intended to protect policyholders pending strengthening of the insurer's capital position, such as restrictions on licences, premium volumes, investments, types of business, acquisitions, reinsurance arrangements; - measures that strengthen or replace the insurer's management and/or risk management framework and overall governance processes; - measures that reduce or mitigate risks (and hence required capital) such as requesting reinsurance, hedging and other mechanisms; and/or - refusing, or imposing conditions on, applications submitted for regulatory approval such as acquisitions or growth in business. - 17.4.9 In establishing the respective control levels, consideration should be had for these possibilities and the scope for an insurer with capital at this level to be able to increase its capital resources or to be able to access appropriate risk mitigation tools from the market.
+- measures that are intended to enable the supervisor to better assess and/or control the situation, either formally or informally, such as increased supervision activity or reporting, or requiring auditors or actuaries to undertake an independent review or extend the scope of their examinations; - measures to address regulatory capital requirements levels such as requesting capital and business plans for restoration of regulatory capital resources to required levels, limitations on redemption or repurchase of equity or other instruments and/or dividend payments; - measures intended to protect policyholders pending strengthening of the insurer's capital position, such as restrictions on licences, premium volumes, investments, types of business, acquisitions, and/or reinsurance arrangements; - measures that strengthen or replace the insurer's management and/or risk management system and overall corporate governance framework; - measures that reduce or mitigate risks (and hence regulatory capital requirements) such as requesting reinsurance, hedging and other mechanisms; and/or - refusing, or imposing conditions on, applications submitted for regulatory approval such as acquisitions or growth in business. - 17.4.10 In establishing different solvency control levels, the possible measures at each level should be considered, as well as the probability that at each control level an insurance legal entity is able to increase its regulatory capital resources or access appropriate risk mitigation tools from the market. - 17.4.11 It should be emphasised that an insurer meeting the regulatory capital requirements should not be taken to imply that further financial injections may not be necessary under any circumstances in future.